Kid-Friendly Things To Do Outer Banks NC

-It should also come as no surprise that the Outer Banks has been named the Best Family Beach Destination in America by U.S. News & World Report.
-After all, there is so much to do on the beach and off, it just makes sense that it's a vacation destination that pleases those of all ages and interests.
+It should also be no surprise that the Outer Banks has been named the Best Family Beach Destination in America by U.S. News & World Report.
+There is so much to do and see on these barrier islands.

 Not to mention the stunning natural beauty found on the North Carolina coastline.
 It's the whole package.
 So, let's get back to the kid-approved favorites every parent should know - here are our top picks!

 You can't go wrong with any Outer Banks attractions as they offer many fun and learning opportunities.
 But, we've chosen some of our extra unique OBX attractions that cater to the young and young-at-heart.